viezel/php/README.md

 # PHP Docker images

 The images are minimalistic and ready for production (no node, npm, xdebug etc).
+Opcache is enabled by default.

 ## Images